 The first letter of the persons last name is larger and placed in the center with the first initial and the middle initial on each side.
 With all three letters the same size, the letters appear in the order the name is normally written.

-Monogram for couples One letter - A single letter can symbolize the first letter of a couples or families last name.
-Mary and Thomas Bryant's monogram could be:
+One letter - A single letter can symbolize the first letter of a couples or families last name.
+Mary and Thomas Bryant's monogram could be: B

 Three letters - Three letters can stand for or a couples first and last names.
 For weddings, usually the order is like this: